esrinederland/DevSummit2021/geoinformation-model-talk/cascade-model/README.md

 [The custom app starting from a webmap demo](.custom-app.html) shows how to overwrite the [web map properties](https://www.arcgis.com/sharing/rest/content/items/c1354b360f3d4d709220f134f10b744a/data?f=json) using the properties and methods available in the JavaScript API.

-The following sample code shows how to overwrite the extent of the view using the [`extent` property](https://developers.arcgis.com/javascript/latest/api-reference/esri-views-MapView.html#properties-summary) in the [`MapView` class](https://developers.arcgis.com/javascript/latest/api-reference/esri-views-MapView.html):
+The following sample code shows how to overwrite the extent of the view using the [`extent` property](https://developers.arcgis.com/javascript/latest/api-reference/esri-views-MapView.html#properties-summary) in the [`MapView` class](https://developers.arcgis.com/javascript/latest/api-reference/esri-views-MapView.html) and also de [`basemap` property](https://developers.arcgis.com/javascript/latest/api-reference/esri-Map.html#properties-summary) in the [`Map` class](https://developers.arcgis.com/javascript/latest/api-reference/esri-Map.html):

 ```js
 const webmap = new WebMap({